-- The club or department will be charged for mileage which occurred during the time of rental.
+- The club or department will be charged for mileage which occurred during the time of use.
 Costs will be charged on a per mile basis and will be assessed to the appropriate budget account number of the group using the vehicle.

 - Tolls and unpaid tolls and fines are the responsibility of the club or department renting the vehicle.